TACS: Taxonomy Adaptive Cross-Domain Semantic Segmentation: Method

 In order to exploit contrastive learning to train domain-invariant and class-discriminative features under cross-domain setting, we propose the pseudo-label based contrastive learning for domain adaptation.
 We employ pseudo-labels as guidance for distinguishing the positive and negative samples.
 The contrastive learning is conducted on the augmented target domain image sample $\hat{\x}^u$, and corresponding pseudo-label $\hat{\y}^{u}$ in the BMS module.
 Our main semantic segmentation network $\cF_{\theta}$ can be decomposed into the encoder $\cE_{\theta}$ and the decoder $\cM_{\theta}$.
-The decoder is used to map the embedding space $\cB$ to the label domain $\cY$.
+The decoder is used to map the embedding space $\cV$ to the label domain $\cY$.
 The encoder $\cE_{\theta}$ maps the source image domain $\cS$ and the target image domain $\cT$ to the embedding space $\cV$, \ie $\cE_{\theta}: \cS, \cT \rightarrow \cV$.
 The feature embedding corresponding to the sample $\hat{\x}^u$ is denoted as $\hat{\v}^u$, \ie $\hat{\v}^u=\cE_{\theta}(\hat{\x}^u)$.
 Then the pseudo-label based contrastive learning module loss $\cL_{ct}$ can be described as,

 where $v = \hat{\v}^{u(h, w)}$ is the feature vector of $\hat{\v}^u$ at the position $(h,w)$.
 The positive samples in $\cP_{v}$ are the feature vectors whose corresponding pixels in $\hat{\y}^{u}$ have the same class label as that of the corresponding pixel of $v$.
 The negative samples in $\cN_{v}$ are the feature vectors whose corresponding pixels in $\hat{\y}^{u}$ have the different class label from that of the corresponding pixel of $v$.
-Eq.~(\ref{eq:loss_ct}) tries to learn similar features for the pixels of the same class label, and learn discriminative features for the pixels of different class label, no matter the pixels are in the same domain or not.
+Eq.~(\ref{eq:loss_ct}) tries to learn similar features for the pixels of the same class, and learn discriminative features for the different class pixels, no matter whether pixels are in the same domain or not.